NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 It started with the Life Scope TR (BSM-6000) series monitors in the USA market and gradually adopted officially for International markets.
 These are precise statements.

-However, repeating an assertion without showing any proof does not make it the truth!
+Bear in mind, the continued repetitions of an assertion without the ability to show any proof does not make it the truth!

 Chip makers need huge demand to justify each of their products, so which chip manufacturer is supplying NIHON KOHDEN the variety of analog chips given the extremely low volume in demand?
 If we were to open up the plug of a Smart Cable, what do we seeA small PC board is seen attached to some pins of the yellow plug.